loco-rs/loco/docs-site/content/docs/help/faq.md

 <details>
 <summary>Injecting Custom State or Layers in Loco?</summary>
-Yes, you can achieve this by implementing `Hooks::after_router`.
+Yes, you can achieve this by implementing `Hooks::after_routes`.
 This hook receive Axum routers that Loco has already built, allowing you to seamlessly add any available Axum functions that suit your needs.
 </details>

 <br/>